KenelmQLH/EduNLP/docs/source/tutorial/en/pipeline.rst

 You can also use a specific model, whether from local or ModelHub

-* Specific a local model：
+* Specify a local model：

 ::